sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/sql_database/configuration.md

 ## Configuring the SQL database source

-`dlt` sources are Python scripts made up of source and resource functions that can be easily customized.
+`data_load_tool` sources are Python scripts made up of source and resource functions that can be easily customized.
 The SQL Database verified source has the following built-in source and resource:
-1. `sql_database`: a `dlt` source that can be used to load multiple tables and views from a SQL database.
+1. `sql_database`: a `data_load_tool` source that can be used to load multiple tables and views from a SQL database.
-2. `sql_table`: a `dlt` resource that loads a single table from the SQL database.
+2. `sql_table`: a `data_load_tool` resource that loads a single table from the SQL database.

 Read more about sources and resources here: [General usage: source](../../../general-usage/source.md) and [General usage: resource](../../../general-usage/resource.md).